Austro-Italian ironclad arms race: Naval warfare between Austria and Italy

 La Marmora resigned as Prime Minister on 17 June in order to become King Victor Emmanuel II's chief-of-staff.
 Angiolette likewise resigned as Minister of the Navy in order to be given a command with the Italian army, which was expected to see the bulk of the fighting with Austria.
-Their replacements, Bettino Ricasoli as Prime Minister and Agostino Depretis as Minister of the Navy, set out to secure Italian dominance over the Adriatic.
-Shortly after Italy declared war on Austria on 20 June, Ricasoil laid out plans for Italy's annexation of Venice, Trentino, Trieste, the Dalmatian Coast, Istria, and Fiume.
+Their replacements, Bettino Ricasoli as prime minister and Agostino Depretis as minister of the navy, set out to secure Italian dominance over the Adriatic.
+Shortly after Italy declared war on Austria on 20 June, Ricasoli laid out plans for Italy's annexation of Venice, Trentino, Trieste, the Dalmatian Coast, Istria, and Fiume.
 Depretis strongly believed the Regia Marina was strong enough to secure these conquests.
 On 25 June, the Regia Marina's main battle fleet, led by Persano, made port at Ancona in anticipation of engaging the Imperial Austrian Navy in the Adriatic.

 While Italy prepared for a naval offensive in the Adriatic in order to put pressure on Trieste, Venice, and Fiume, Austria's naval strategy at the beginning of the war was primarily defensive-oriented.
 The two latest Austrian ironclads, Ferdinand Max and Habsburg, were awaiting the final delivery of their Krupp guns at the onset of the war.
 The conflict with Prussia meant these guns could not be delivered, forcing the Imperial Austrian Navy to install old smooth-bore guns aboard the ships instead.
 Nevertheless, Rear Admiral Wilhelm von Tegetthoff selected Ferdinand Max as the flagship of his fleet and began training exercises with its crew off the coast of Fasana.
 Owing to the Italian advantage in ironclads, Tegetthoff worked to upgrade his existing wooden vessels for combat as well, draping many in chains and scrap iron to increase their protection in battle.
-Following the Battle of Custoza on 24 June, Tegetthoff was given permission by Field Marshall Archduke Albrecht to attach the Regia Marina as he saw fit.
+Following the Battle of Custoza on 24 June, Tegetthoff was given permission by Field Marshal Archduke Albrecht to attack the Regia Marina as he saw fit.
 Consequentially, Tegetthoff brought the Imperial Austrian Navy to Ancona on 26 June in an attempt to draw out the Italians, but the Italian commander, Admiral Persano, refused to engage.
 Tegetthoff made another sortie on 6 July, but again could not bring the Italian fleet to battle.